depthfirstlearning/depthfirstlearning.com/_posts/2018-06-24-DeepStack.markdown

 <br>
 # 2 Optimality & Equilibrium
   **Motivation**: How do you reason about games?
-The best strategy in multi-agent scenario depends on the choices of others.
+The best strategy in multi-agent scenarios depends on the choices of others.
 Game theory deals with this problem by identifying subsets of outcomes called solution concepts.
+In this section, we discuss these important solution concepts:
-Fundamentally, these are the Nash Equilibrium, Pareto Optimality, and Correlated Equilibrium.
-In this section, we learn about these concepts and understand games in terms of what the individual solution concepts imply and how difficult it is to discover representative strategies for each of them.
+  Nash Equilibrium, Pareto Optimality, and Correlated Equilibrium.
+We cover what each solution concept implies for each game, and how difficult it is to discover representative strategies for each of them.

   **Required Reading**: